 To get your work cited you need to get people reading it.
 As scientists read the traditional media it can be a way of bringing your work to their attention, and result in additional citations.
 There are other benefits of having your work highlighted by the traditional media.
 You should always make sure that you get a plug in for your institution and any prominent funders.
 There are now additional metrics (e.g. Altmetrics) that track traditional and social media and in the future you might be able to use these altmetrics to your advantage in getting a job, a promotion or tenure.

-Another way of increasing citations might be to have a co-author that is very well known.
-Certainly having a co-author that is very well known is likely to increase your citations but only if they actually do something to contribute to the work.
+Another way of increasing citations might be to have a co-author who is very well known.
+Certainly having a co-author who is very well known is likely to increase your citations but only if they actually do something to contribute to the work.
 See the section on honorary authorship.

 Gratuitous self citations.
 As mentioned above, you should really only cite your own work when necessary, and not more than this.

 Journals have also been known to manipulate citations in order to increase their Impact Factors and therefore their perceived level of quality.
 A group of physics journals from Romania were found to have clearly manipulated self-citations to increase their own impact factors (see Heneberg, 2016).
 There can also be a level of coercive pressure from journal editors to cite papers from their journals published within the two year citation window (Chorus & Waltman, 2016).
+Editors can also form citation cartels in order to improve the rankings of their journals (Franck, 1999).
 Such practices are now systematically analysed by the larger literature databases, and clear levels of Impact Factor manipulation result in delisting of the journal from the database.

 Interestingly, there is some evidence that a similar effect is happening in journals, with those that have the highest Impact Factors inflating at faster rates than those with low Impact Factor (Neff & Olden, 2010).
 This is of concern, as it suggests that there will be a run-away effect of journals with top Impact Factors - something only of interest to the publishing houses that own them, and prompting bad science.